andrewgho/vb87m_keycaps/README.md

 A replacement keycap set from
 [WASD Keyboards](http://www.wasdkeyboards.com/)
-can address all of these problems: keys are available in black or dark grey, with o-rings to slightly dampen key click, and in a Mac layout.
+addresses all of these problems: keys are available in black or dark grey, with o-rings to slightly dampen key click, and in a Mac layout.
 The raised bumps on <kbd>F</kbd> and <kbd>J</kbd> are more noticeable than those on the keys that ship with the Varmilo VB87M.